Jules C. Silber: First World War

 Not holding a valid passport to reach London, he first travelled to Canada.
 Counterintelligence in Canada was more lax because the Canadian people were still considered British subjects.
 Silber carried official British documents, however, that showed his military service in South Africa and India, none of which mentioned his German nationality.
 He spent some time in Montreal, learning to pass as a French Canadian as a disguise.

 He set sail for England on September 19, 1914, arriving 10 days later without a passport, and was interrogated in Manchester.
 Eventually, he was permitted to enter the United Kingdom and travelled to London later that evening.
 Although he had yet to commit any acts of espionage, he had already carried out an exploit, because he was a German who had managed to enter the United Kingdom during the war.

 Obstructing MI5 investigations, he obtained a position at the mail censor's office after an interview by a British Army Colonel who had also served in Punjab region.
 They discovered several common interests, and Silber began his work as a mail censor on October 12, 1914.

 Using mailed window envelopes that had already been stamped and cleared he was able to forward microfilm to Germany that contained increasingly important information.
 Silber was regularly promoted and ended up in the position of chief censor, which enabled him to analyze all suspicious documents.

-One of his most high risk successes involved investigating and he informing the Imperial German Navy about the Royal Navy's use of Q-ships to sink German U-boats.
+One of his most high risk successes involved investigating and then informing the Imperial German Navy about the Royal Navy's use of Q-ships to sink German U-boats.

 Once the war ended, Silber had to wait until 1925 for restrictions on voyages to the continent to be reduced so that he could return to the Weimar Republic.